SmerkyG/LinearAttentionArena/README.md

 see configs.py for specific configuration settings in dataclasses

-model.tmix is the first variety of time mixer, becomes the class at path f'tmix.tmix_{tmix}.TMix_{tmix}' model.tmix2 is the second variety of time mixer, if any model.cmix is the first variety of channel mixer model.cmix2 is the second variety of channel mixer, if any model.inv_other_layer_ratio is the ratio of second variety layers to all layers (e.g. 3 means 2/3 of the first variety and 1/3 of the second variety)
+`model.tmix` is the first variety of time mixer, becomes the class at path `f'tmix.tmix_{tmix}.TMix_{tmix}'`

+`model.tmix2` is the second variety of time mixer, if any

+`model.cmix` is the first variety of channel mixer

+`model.cmix2` is the second variety of channel mixer, if any

+`model.inv_other_layer_ratio` is the ratio of second variety layers to all layers (e.g. 3 means 2/3 of the first variety and 1/3 of the second variety)

 ## running it

 to create the starting initial state for a model run prepare.py with --train.train_stage 1:
-`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml --train.train_stage 1`
+`python train.py -c configs/L12D768ctx1024minipile.yaml -c configs/goldfinch.yaml --train.train_stage 1`

 then to train the model:
-`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml `
+`python train.py -c configs/L12D768ctx1024minipile.yaml -c configs/goldfinch.yaml `

 use `train.proj_dir`, `train.proj_name`, and `train.proj_suffix` to change dir from defaulting to something like `"out/" + "L12-D768-x060c2_gold" + "-0"`